Francode77/Burned-area-detection/README.md

     -   Visualises indexes on the pre- and post-fire scene.

 `field.py`
-    - Class that loads a uuid from the sourcefile and for any pair of images:
+    - Class that loads a uuid from the sourcefile and for any pair of images.<br>

         - returns NDVI and other indexes
         - returns index differences between pre- and post-fire scenes
         - returns the metric and mask